Back to BlogEcosystem Integration

 Live Translation

-Message sent → Translate with AppHighway → Deliver in recipient's language
+Message sent → Translate with AppHighway → Deliver in recipient''s language

 APIs: Translation tool, Language Detection tool